MinjieWan/IRUAV-DETR/README.md

 ## 📂 Dataset

-We use the following datasets:
+We use the following dataset:

 ### HIT-UAV
 - Download: https://github.com/suojiashun/HIT-UAV-Infrared-Thermal-Dataset